 ADN 211 - Meeting Human Needs III

-The focus of this course is on the nursing care of people who have actual/potential health problems related to Gordon's health patterns of: Nutrition/Metabolic, Elimination, and Sexuality/Reproductive.
+The focus of this course is on the nursing care of persons who have actual/potential health problems related to health patterns of: Nutritional/Metabolic, Elimination, and Sexuality/Reproductive, specifically related to maternal/child care.
 Classroom theory and clinical practice integrate all eleven of Gordon's Functional Health Patterns.
 Also integrated into this course are our beliefs about human caring, the nature of human beings, health and nursing.
 The concepts of hierarchy of human needs and life-cycle are applied to the nursing care of persons with common health problems.

 The nursing process is utilized as the modality through which critical thinking skills are applied in the delivery of care.
 Emphasis is placed on health assessment, health promotion, health restoration and health maintenance.
 The student provides nursing care to persons in specialty and general medical/surgical units, as well as in community settings.
 Students assume the nursing practice roles of the Associate Degree nurse with direction.

-PRIOR ad Concurrent: CLT 208 Pathogenic Microbiology and CLT 209 Pathogenic Microbiology Laboratory or BIO 150 General Microbiology
+Prior or Concurrent: CLT 208 Pathogenic Microbiology and CLT 209 Pathogenic Microbiology Laboratory, or BIO 150 General Microbiology

 Learning Outcomes of the Course: